 CAMPO - Cambridge-Sciences Po - Academic Exchange Programme

-Sciences Po and the Department of Politics and International Studies (POLIS) at the University of Cambridge set up an academic exchange programme in 2014.
-With the signing, in Paris in November 2017, of the new CamPo research partnership between the two institutions we are delighted to be able to extend that exchange programme to include all departments and faculties within the School of Humanities and Social Sciences of the University of Cambridge and all of Sciences Po’s research centres.
+Sciences Po and the Department of Politics and International Studies (POLIS) at the University of Cambridge set up an academic exchange programme in 2014; with the signing in November 2017 of the new CamPo research partnership that exchange programme has now been extended to include all social science PhD students within the six schools of Cambridge University and PhD students within all of Sciences Po’s research centres.

 Applications are now open for stays in the other institution during the academic year 2018-19.

-- PhD students whose research would benefit from spending a period of time in the other institution are encouraged to apply to this scheme.
-Visiting students should arrange their stay so that it coincides with the teaching terms in the institution that will host them.
+PhD students whose research would benefit from spending a period of time in the other institution are encouraged to apply to this scheme.
+Visiting students should arrange their stay so that it coincides with the teaching terms in Cambridge and Paris.

-- In Cambridge, visiting CAMPO PhD students will be affiliated with the host department and provided with desk space (whenever possible and usually in a shared open space), a library card and access to Cambridge online resources.
-Students will be assigned a member of the School as their institutional point of contact.
-Visiting CAMPO PhD students will be encouraged to play a full part in the academic life of the host department, through participation in seminars and interaction with faculty.
+- In Cambridge, visiting CamPo PhD students will be affiliated with the host department and provided with desk space (whenever possible and usually in a shared open space), a library card and access to Cambridge online resources.
+Students will be assigned a member of the faculty as their institutional point of contact.
+Visiting CamPo PhD students will be encouraged to play a full part in the academic life of the host department, through participation in seminars and interaction with faculty.
 For your information, please find the term dates for the University of Cambridge.